The Wise Artist: What It Takes to Complete the Work

 In that moment, although he knew his extract was useful, he began to doubt its truth.

 What makes MB’s story especially striking is that his trajectory runs in the opposite direction from the one in The Six Keys.
 The Keys are written for someone trying to discover the “Secret Fire.”
-MB, by contrast, had first come into contact with the true substance through Shimanishi’s work, knew what his Secret Fire was, and then he attempted to reproduce it himself.
+MB, by contrast, had first come into contact with the true substance through Shimanishi’s work, knew what the Secret Fire was, and then he attempted to reproduce it himself.
 In that sense, the text did not lead him toward the Golden Elixir.
 It led him back to it.

 The author, in that Sixth and last key, as he reminisces on his life, describes the same situation;